 What is a small business restructure?

-Key elements of the SBRP are that the process allows directors of eligible companies to:
+The small business restructuring process allows directors of eligible companies to:

 - Retain control of the business, property, and affairs of the company whilst a restructuring plan is developed.

-Eligibility depends on meeting certain criteria.
 To qualify for a small business restructure, eligible companies must:

 - Have liabilities totalling no more than $1 million